Jobs in demand in South Africa this 2019

 - Architecture and Engineering

 - Building & Construction

 What courses should you study to be considered for jobs in high demand?

-College SA offers over 200 courses.
+College SA offers a wide range of courses.
 You can study accredited and a non-accredited course with College SA.
 The courses listed below are accredited and come with a recognised qualification.

 - ICB Accounting and Bookkeeping